Setting a Proxy

 profile.application.set(app)

-You can make FIRERPA automatically connect to a preset proxy server on startup, ensuring that your phone's traffic always goes through the proxy.
-Copy the following configuration, modify it with your proxy information, write it to the properties.local file, and then restart FIRERPA.
-Some fields not described here have the same names as those described in the Full Parameters section.
+You can have FIRERPA automatically connect to a preset proxy server on startup, ensuring that your phone's traffic always goes through the proxy.
+Add the following configuration (modify it to your proxy information; configuration method see Service Configuration).
+Some fields not described here use the same names as described in Complete Parameters.

-FIRERPA provides an out-of-the-box SOCKS5 proxy service Docker container in the tools directory that also supports UDP.
-You can learn how to deploy your own proxy server in the relevant sections of this documentation on deploying a proxy service.
+FIRERPA provides an out-of-the-box SOCKS5 proxy service Docker that supports UDP in the tools directory.
+You can learn how to deploy your own proxy server in the related section Deploy Socks5 Proxy of this documentation.